binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/VPN-server.md

 Enter the name, check "Enable Google Authenticator" and add it.

+!!! info
+    Note the Port and Protocol has to be in the range stated in the VPN Server layer, in the `ec2.tf` file under this block:
+    ```terraform
+    {
+      from_port   = 15255, # Pritunl VPN Server public UDP service ports -> pritunl.server.admin org
+      to_port     = 15257, # Pritunl VPN Server public UDP service ports -> pritunl.server.devops org
+      protocol    = "udp",
+      cidr_blocks = ["0.0.0.0/0"],
+      description = "Allow Pritunl Service"
+    }
+    ```

 Hit Attach Organization and attach the organization you've created.

 Hit Attach.

 Now hit Start Server.

+##### A note on AWS private DNS

+To use a Route53 private zone (where your private addresses are set), these steps have to be followed:

+- Edit the server
+- In the "DNS Server" box (where `8.8.8.8` is set) add the internal DNS for the VPC
+  - the internal DNS is x.x.x.2, e.g. if the VPC in which your VPN Server is is 172.18.0.0/16, then your DNS is 172.18.0.2
+  - for the example, the final text is `172.18.0.2, 8.8.8.8` (note we are adding the `8.8.8.8` as a secondary DNS)
+- Add a specific route for the DNS server, for the example `172.18.0.2/32`
+- Then add all the other routes you need to access your resources, e.g. to access the VPN Server's VPC this route must be added: `172.18.0.0/16`

 ##### Use the user to log into the VPN